-- Obtained a minimum of 70% on all weekly quizzes, term and final examinations - No outstanding weekly quiz submissions - Completed and submitted all required documents/forms according to the submission date - Completed and submitted their logbook for review.
-Their logbook entries are current and do not have any significant deficiencies. - No outstanding financial obligations
+- Obtained a minimum of 70% on all weekly guizzes and term examinations. - No outstanding weekly quiz submissions. - Completed and submitted all required documents/forms according to the submission date. - Completed and submitted their logbook for review.
+Their logbook entries are current and do not have any significant deficiencies. - No outstanding financial obligations.